AlessandroZ/BeRoot/Windows/README.md

   -h, --help         show this help message and exit -l, --list         list all softwares installed (not run by default) -w, --write        write output
-  -c CMD, --cmd CMD  cmd to execute for the webclient check (default: whoami)
 ```

 All detection methods are described on the following document.